GOMC-WSU/Manual/src/input_file.rst

     GEMC        NPT
     Pressure    5.76

-  - List of Doubles - A list of Constant pressures in bar.
+  - Value 1: List of Doubles - A list of Constant pressures in bar.

   .. code-block:: text